Well Week FAQs

 Southern Smoke is a non-profit 501c3 foundation created to raise funds for charitable purposes, principally for support and assistance for those in the food and beverage community and their suppliers.

-Founded by collection of Houston-based female chefs and doctors, IHWSH unites hospitality professionals for social activism: raising community awareness and funds in support of women’s health while providing a network and community for women in the hospitality industry.
-In the past 2 years, IHWSH has donated more than $250,000 to local health organizations such as Legacy Community Health, Planned Parenthood, and The Rose, and is also behind the origins of WellWeek.
+Founded by Houston-based chefs and doctors, IHWSH unites hospitality professionals for social activism: raising community awareness and funds in support of better health in the restaurant industry while providing a network and community for women in the food and beverage.
+Since 2017, IHWSH has donated more than $350,000 to local health organizations such as Legacy Community Health, Planned Parenthood, and The Rose, and is also the creator of WellWeek.

-Due to requests, WellWeek 2019 will run for 2 full weeks this year: Sunday 09.29 – Saturday, 10.12.
+WellWeek 2021 will run for 2 weeks: Monday 10.4 – Saturday, 10.16.
 The campaign dates correspond with the end of Suicide Prevention Month, National Mental Illness Awareness Week and World Mental Health Day (10.10).

 Our goal with this event was to raise as much awareness as possible.
 With the goal of complete inclusivity, we gave each establishment the option of featuring a dessert, a mocktail or really, any menu item that is designated as the WellWeek Menu Item.
 Zero-proof programs support individuals battling alcohol abuse, individuals who prefer not to drink alcohol, individuals with other health conditions that preclude taking alcohol.
 For establishments without beverage programs, a featured dessert represents self-care and self-love.

-- We have created industry-specific mental health awareness training sessions, tailored for management and staff.
+- We created industry-specific mental health awareness training sessions, tailored for management and staff.

-- Staff Workshop, taught by NAMI GH, topics include:
+- Staff Workshop, taught by Ethos Wellness, topics include:

 – Signs of depression, anxiety, other mental